-The wonderful village of Berchtesgaden is often overlooked by tourists for nearby Salzburg, but it has a ton to offer.
+The wonderful village of Berchtesgaden is often overlooked by tourists from nearby Salzburg, but it has a ton to offer.
 Below we have come up with our highlights for beautiful Berchtesgaden to help bring you on a whirlwind tour of all the best things to see and top things to do.
-There are a very wide range of attractions in Berchtesgaden from historic Nazi sites, to amazing hikes, breath-taking views, and peaceful hideaways to fill up an entire vacation.
+There is a very wide range of attractions in Berchtesgaden from historic World War 2 sites, amazing hikes, breath-taking views, and peaceful hideaways to fill up an entire vacation.
 We hope that knowing the best sights and top ten things to do in Berchtesgaden helps in your travel planning!

 1. Hitler’s Eagles Nest (Kehlsteinhaus):

 The Eagles Nest was spared by WW2 bombs and turned into a restaurant in 1952.
 To visit you must take a special bus from the Nazi Documentation Center up the mountain road.
-At the entrance of the Eagles Nest you get to use the same long tunnel that Hitler used to access the high speed elevator.
-After a slick 407 foot journey straight up you arrive at chalet.
+At the entrance of the Eagles Nest, you get to use the same long tunnel that Hitler used to access the high-speed elevator.
+After a slick 407-foot journey straight up you arrive at the chalet.
 Once at the hop though make sure to take the gradual hike up 300 feet above the chalet to the summit of the peak marked by the Mountain Cross.
 It is here at the Mountain Cross where you will be able to take the iconic photos back toward the Eagles Nest with the valley below.
 You will also be able to see cement platforms from two of the four 3.7cm guns that protected the chalet from air attacks.

 Read More: Hitler’s Eagles Nest Tour Guide.

 2. King’s Lake Ferry Boat (Königssee):